hongchristopher/Run-Tracker/README.md

 3. Create a .env file in the 'backend' directory with your MongoDB credentials.
 4. Start the development servers.

-For example, to add a new running session click the appropriate 'Add a running session!' link, enter your data, and submit.
+To use the app, add a new running session by clicking the appropriate 'Add a running session!' link, enter your data, and submit.
 You will then be able to view, edit, and delete your running session on the Home Page.

 ## Built With